 Characteristics of the American Bulldog

 The American bulldog does best with experienced owners who have time to train and exercise their dogs often.
 Since this breed is protective of its family, socialization is key in puppyhood to ensure your dog does well with strangers, other dogs, and even cats.
 Using positive reinforcement training will encourage your American bulldog to show off its friendliness to everyone it meets, as this breed can have an especially affectionate temperament once familiar with new people.

 Regular exercise is important for these strong dogs to beat boredom, which can manifest as bad behavior at home.
 American bulldogs love brisk walks with their owners, and their enthusiastic personalities are great for playing with adults and kids alike.

 |Amount of Shedding||Low|

 History of the American Bulldog

-Bulldogs were originally used for bull baiting in the 17th century, a gruesome sport involving dogs fighting bulls.
-The game has since been eliminated and bulldogs dazzled their way into the lives of families across England and even became a national symbol.
+English bulldogs were originally used for bull baiting in 17th century England, a gruesome sport involving dogs fighting bulls.
+The practice has since been eliminated, and bulldogs dazzled their way into the lives of families across England (even becoming a national symbol).

-Farmers bred them with other working dogs to get the best all-around farm work dog.
+English bulldogs were brought to North America to use their strength and determination as farm dogs.
+Farmers bred them with other working dogs to get the best all-around breed for their specific jobs.
 Their intelligence, loyalty, and agility made them helpful for both herding and hunting.

 American Bulldog Care

-Minimal grooming and care is required for the American Bulldog’s short, fine coat, but they do shed.
-American Bulldog owners should expect shedding year round.
-American Bulldogs typically enjoy grooming, and weekly brushing will significantly help to manage shedding.
-Bathe your bulldog every few months or as needed.
+Minimal grooming is required for the American bulldog’s short, fine coat, but this breed does shed year-round.
+These dogs typically enjoy grooming, and weekly brushing will significantly help owners manage shedding.

 Common Health Problems